bcgov/von-agent-template/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

 # von-agent-template
 This repo is a template for creating an instance of a Verifiable Organizations Network (VON) Issuer/Verifier Agent running against a Hyperledger Indy network such as Sovrin.

-If you are new to VON and want to learn more about the approach we are using to enable Service Organizations to issue Verifiable Credentials, please https://vonx.io.
+`von-agent-template` is being developed as part of the Verifiable Organizations Network (VON).
+For more information on VON see https://vonx.io.
+Even, better - join in with what we are doing and contribute to VON and the Indy community.

-An Issuer/Verifier agent and [OrgBook](https://github.com/bcgov/TheOrgBook) are the two major components of local VON ecosystem.
-OrgBook is an instance of Credential Repository from which a VON Agent instance receives proofs of Verifiable Claims and to which a VON Agent issues Verifiable Credentials.
+An Issuer/Verifier agent (see examples in [dFlow](https://github.com/bcgov/permitify)) and [TheOrgBook](https://github.com/bcgov/TheOrgBook) are the two major components of a local VON ecosystem.
+TheOrgBook is an instance of Credential Repository from which a VON Agent instance receives proofs of Verifiable Claims and to which a VON Agent issues Verifiable Credentials.
 VON Issuer/Verifier Agent instances are configured, deployed and operated by registration, permit and licence issuing Service Organizations that want to issue/verify Verifiable Credentials.
 One Issuer/Verifier agent instance can support multiple types of credentials and in most cases an organization would only need to run a single agent to process all credential types they need.
-An agent based on this template is deployed using Docker containers, enabling load balancing and high availability capabilities through a container management platform such as Red Hat's OpenShift, Kubernetes on AWS, Azure or Google Cloud, etc.
+An agent based on this template is deployed using containers, enabling load balancing and high availability capabilities through a container management platform such as Red Hat's OpenShift, Kubernetes on AWS, Azure or Google Cloud, etc.

 In the future, instances of VON Agent will also be able to communicate directly with Personal and Organizational Agents/Wallets and will be able to Issue/Verify Credentials based on different underlying DID Method implementations.

 # Getting Started

 Use this [VON Issuer/Verifier Getting Started Tutorial](GettingStartedTutorial.md) to go through the basics of configuring a VON Issuer/Verifier Agent created from this template.

 # Configuration Guide